 Sumba Cultural Research Conservation Institute, in an educational institution of the Catholic Church, on the way to Kodi and in the

 Villa Redemptorist, a restaurant and convention center of the Redemptorist Congregation in Waikelo, there are accommodations.
 Phone: Father Robert 081339362164 or Father Matheus 081391423294, Email: email@example.com.

 The northwest of Sumba

 Only in the towns of Waingapu, Waikabubak, Waitabula, Melolo, and Lewa you will find restaurants.
-But they are mostly empty.
+And it is becoming more and more, but they are mostly empty.
 A restaurant culture requires that you can pay.
 Locals cannot afford them and tourists come very seldom.
 Food always tastes great with a family and better than in any restaurant.
 So I have no culinary restaurant recommendations.

 Leslie Café & Laundry in Waingapu, Jl.
 Lalamentik, next to Kaliuda hotel.
 A very hard-working team makes you a super tasty food.

 D'Sumba Ate in Waikabubak, Jl Ahmad Yani 1, on the road to Wanokaka.